hashicorp/packer/website/source/docs/templates/introduction.html.md

     configure a provisioner, read the sub-section on [configuring provisioners in templates](/docs/templates/provisioners.html).

--   `variables` (optional) is an array of one or more key/value strings that defines user variables contained in the template.
+-   `variables` (optional) is an object of one or more key/value strings that defines user variables contained in the template.
 If it is not specified, then no variables are defined.
 For more information on how to define and use user variables, read the sub-section on [user variables in